-This research article, comprising four main, distinct sections, aims to investigate the dynamics of X as a diplomatic tool, providing a deeper understanding of the shaping of Turkey's new public diplomacy.
-The first part presents the existing literature review on digital public diplomacy, defining its limitations; the second part conceptualizes Turkish new public diplomacy from a strategic communication perspective during times of crisis, concluding President Erdoğan's personalized digital diplomacy (Merkouraki, 2023).
+This research article which consists of four main, distinct sections aspires to examine the dynamics of X as a diplomatic tool to better understand how Turkey's new public diplomacy is shaped.
+The first part presents the existing literature review on digital diplomacy and new public diplomacy, defining its limitations; the second part conceptualizes Turkish new public diplomacy from a strategic communication perspective during times of crisis, concluding President Erdoğan's personalized digital diplomacy (Merkouraki, 2023).
 The third part focuses on the analysis and discussion of the findings.
-In the last part of this research, I recommend the importance for conducting further research on the field of public diplomacy to gain a deeper understanding of its arising challenges in contrast to AI's.
+In the last part of this research, I recommend the importance for conducting further research on the field of public diplomacy to gain a deeper understanding of its arising challenges in contrast to AI's future entrance into diplomatic practice, observing crucially Erdogan's personal digital public diplomacy example.